nimanasiri/CPEN-442-Assignment1/README.md

 ### d)
 I use the simulated annealing algorithm from [here](http://practicalcryptography.com/cryptanalysis/stochastic-searching/cryptanalysis-playfair/).
 If the algorithm does not find the solution then a new key is generated and the program keeps iterating.
 While writing it, I checked my algorithm with Ningfeng Yang and also had him take a look at my implementation.
 He gave me some advice on calculating the fitness scores and adding entropy.
-Code is contained in q2*.py and should take about 2-5 minutes to produce a correct key, but may need to be re-run a few times.
-Logs can be found in logfile.txt, and example runs can be found from log3.txt and log4.txt.
+Code is contained in q2*.py and should take about 2-20 minutes to produce a correct key, but I still run 4-6 instances of the program when I want to ensure a correct result in <10-15 minutes.
+Logs can be found in logfile.txt, and an example of a successful run can be found in example_log.txt.

 ## Q3
 Can just run Q3 by simply executing *python q3.py*